 How to make your website better using UX and SEO

-Let's now look at some modifications you can make to the design, optimization, loading time, and content to help your website and business surpass the competition in the race for Google relatability.
+Let's now look at some modifications you or UI UX design companies can make to the design, optimization, loading time, and content to help your website and business surpass the competition in the race for Google relatability.

 Improve the navigation